nogibjj/afraa-noureen_Mini-Project-8/README.md

 # IDS_706-Data_Engineering_Systems
-## Mini-Project 5 : Python Script interacting with SQL Database
+## Mini-Project 8 : Rewriting a Python Script in Rust

 ***

 #### Purpose

-This project is for a data engineering course (Mini-Project 5).
-It involves the use of a Python script to interact with an SQL database.
-The project also implements continuous integration through GitHub Actions to automate the setup of the environment, perform testing, code formatting, and code linting.
+This project is for a data engineering course (Mini-Project 8).
+The purpose of this project is to rewrite an existing Python script used for data processing in the Rust programming language.
+The main goals of this project are as follows:
+1. Code Migration: Rewrite the Python script in Rust, ensuring it performs the same data processing tasks.
+2. Performance Enhancement: Evaluate the improvements in terms of execution speed and resource usage after the migration to Rust.

 ***